Caravan for hire in rural location and residential garden, AngleseyNOT sited on a Holiday Park, Amlwch, Anglesey. LL689TN

 Main bathroom (shower, sink and loo)

-Fitted kitchen with crockery, pans, cooker, toaster, fridge and microwave
+Fitted kitchen with crockery, pans, cooker, fridge and microwave

 Large lounge with plenty of seating, gas fire and TV with built-in Freeview

-Bed linen (additional £20 or you can bring your own)
+Bed linen and towels for £20 charge or you can bring your own)

 Ironing board and iron (ask me)